denliehoo/broccoli-and-co/README.md

 3. Click on the Start E2E Testing button
 4. The `Specs` tab will be selected by default
 5. Click `E2E specs`
-6. Under the `cypress\e2e` folder, click on index.cy.ts to run the integration tests
+6. Under the `cypress\e2e` folder, click on `index.cy.ts` to run the integration tests

-Note: Cypress will automatically run the tests whenever we make any code changes, please close it when you're done with tests to prevent it from runnning unnecessarily
+Note: Cypress will automatically run the tests whenever we make any code changes.
+Please close it when you're done with tests to prevent it from runnning unnecessarily

-## Deployment
+## Production

 To build the app for production: